JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

 - Import the initial database dump to live environment to prepare pantheon for deployment.

-- Sync the database and files from live to Dev (not a typo), develop and stage on Pantheon.

 - Commit changes and deploy to appropriate environment(s) for testing and other pre-launch work.
 Live (master), is where content creation will happen pre-launch.

 - After deploying to develop, merge develop to Dev since Pantheon's Solr, possibly other environment aspects, relies on that instance for initialization.
 Update this instance manually only as needed.